Skip to main content

 Should You Book Stow in Manchester?

-Yes — if you want one of the most focused open-fire cooking experiences in Manchester right now, Stow at 62 Bridge Street is worth booking.
-The room is small, the format is counter-led, and the menu rotates regularly, which means timing your visit around what is in season directly affects what ends up in front of you.
+Yes; if you want one of the most focused open-fire cooking experiences in Manchester right now, Stow at 62 Bridge Street is worth booking.
+The room is small, the format is counter-led, the menu rotates regularly, which means timing your visit around what is in season directly affects what ends up in front of you.
 First-timers should know going in that this is not a relaxed big-group dinner venue; it is a tight, deliberately pared-back space where the kitchen is the entire point.

 What to Expect at Stow

 Walk in through the front cocktail bar before heading to the counter-seated dining room tucked behind it.
-The room is compact and deliberately plain — no design distractions.
+The room is compact and deliberately plain; no design distractions.
 What you see from your seat is the kitchen: open flame, direct heat, chefs working close.
 For a first visit, request the chef's counter if available; it is the clearest vantage point for watching the cooking and gives the meal its particular energy.

 The menu is short and changes regularly, which is the right structure for this kind of cooking.
-Open-fire technique suits ingredients at their seasonal peak, so what the kitchen is doing with vegetables in early spring , think coal-roasted roots, smoked alliums , will look quite different from a late-autumn visit when cured and aged cuts tend to take more of the spotlight.
+Open-fire technique suits ingredients at their seasonal peak, so what the kitchen is doing with vegetables in early spring, think coal-roasted roots, smoked alliums, will look quite different from a late-autumn visit when cured and aged cuts tend to take more of the spotlight.
 Ex-dairy beef, which has a longer ageing profile and more concentrated flavour than standard grass-fed cuts, features as a signature protein, but the kitchen puts comparable thought into its vegetable dishes.
 Overnight-coal beets with ricotta and smoked honey and celeriac pappardelle with black garlic and anchovy sauce are the kind of plates that make the case that Stow is not just a meat-focused venue with vegetables as an afterthought.

 Fish and seafood hold their own alongside the meat: a whole monkfish tail in trout roe and dill beurre blanc is precisely timed cooking where the fire enhances rather than overwhelms.
 Milk bread with burnt-onion butter runs through the meal as the thing that pulls everything together.
 Dessert-wise, the smoked cream tart is the one to order.
-It arrives with the leading blackened and reads like cinder toffee crossed with dulce de leche , an unusual finish that holds together better than it looks on the plate.
+It arrives with the leading blackened and reads like cinder toffee crossed with dulce de leche, an unusual finish that holds together better than it looks on the plate.

 The drinks operation supports the food rather than competing with it.
-Cocktails are strong, there are beers on draught, and the wine list is all-French, which keeps the selection focused.
+Cocktails are strong, there are beers on draught, the wine list is all-French, which keeps the selection focused.
 Service is direct and engaged rather than formal.

 When to Visit and How Far Ahead to Book

-Stow's combination of a small room, an open counter format, and a regularly changing menu means that the most worthwhile visits align with seasonal transitions.
-Early spring, when forced rhubarb and the first brassicas change what the fire cooking can do with vegetables, and autumn, when larger cuts and root vegetables take over the menu, tend to be the moments when the format is most compelling.
+Stow's combination of a small room, an open counter format, a regularly changing menu means that the most worthwhile visits align with seasonal transitions.
+Early spring, when forced rhubarb and the first brassicas change what the fire cooking can do with vegetables, autumn, when larger cuts and root vegetables take over the menu, tend to be the moments when the format is most compelling.
 That said, the kitchen appears to work well year-round given the sourcing flexibility that fire cooking allows.

 Booking difficulty is rated Easy, but that does not mean seats are always available at short notice.
-The room is small, the counter fills up, and the format generates repeat visits from diners who already know what to expect.
+The room is small, the counter fills up, the format generates repeat visits from diners who already know what to expect.
 Book at least one to two weeks ahead for a weekday visit; weekend seats, particularly for the chef's counter, go faster.
 There is no publicly listed phone number or website in the current record, so check third-party booking platforms for availability.
 Walk-in is possible but not a strategy worth relying on given the size of the room.

 Know Before You Go